Class Catalog

 Instructor: Jan Ellingson

-Seller Disclosure Statements are only the beginning of the discourse process.
-It is important that REALTORS® know their obligations and responses to these potential dangers.
-This class will help you maneuver through the minefield of disclosures issues.
+A home should be a place free from environmental hazards, yet many homes have hidden problems lurking beneath the surface.
+Seller Disclosure Statements are only the beginning of the disclosure process.
+It is important that real estate licensees know their obligations and responses to these potential dangers.

 Return to Top of Section